-Two Rivers Brookby Hill Vineyard, in the Southern Valleys sub-region of Marlborough, has begun its transition into organics.
+Two Rivers Brookby Hill Vineyard, in the Southern Valleys of Marlborough, has begun its transition into organics.

 After embarking on BioGro NZ organic conversion in 2020, no synthetic chemical fertilisers, pesticides or herbicides are used in the vineyard.